slevin/talks/oopwtf/slides.md

 ---

-my irrifutable logic by now has convinced you that lessening the costs of change is an act of awesomeness, and that oop theoretically provides this awesomeness by making change less of a burden, so how do you do oop?

----

-easy right? new file, type in class {} add some properties and functions sweet, oop; what's the big deal?
-We all do it every day.

----

-wrong

----

-occasionaly my mind is brought back to the concept of cargo cults and cargo cult programming

-image, story behind the term

-maybe more of a conclusion

----

-mistaking the artifacts of a process for the process itself

-(profound theory about life actually)

----

-the artifacts are the classes objects interfaces

-but the process is seeing where the same code can be leveraged to work in different places and inserting interfaces that can isolate those changes from other working parts of the code

----

-key concept here is that is a process that goes on every step of the way as we code. and being part of this process of finding seams where we can isolate changes while leveraging other code we've written to accommodate internal constraints is the magic that produces useful objects

----

-The hard part is knowing where to put these seams.
-If we don't know where the next part of code that will have to change will be, how can we justify abstractions.

-That's a reasonable complaint.
-And its exactly how we end up with 300 line methods and 1000line classes.
-We don't know so we get something working, perhaps we could have more flexibility but it works, so why change it.
-I've got Artem banging on my desk asking me when I'm finished!

----

-I don't think we can get it right the first time.
-Experience gives us some intuition but its not enough.
-Refactoring is the only way.

----

-Refactoring Book

-definition: refactoring vs programming

-how to find these seams, where to put code, and how to do it

-code smells

----

 I think we have an awkward relationship with the code we write.
 We feel uncomfortable with some choices, worried we didn't do it as well as others

 its important to get a better relationship and see it as part of a process; a process of continual improvement and adjustment; the lessons in refactoring can help us take a more mature position

----

-in my experience, people only refactor when they have to in order to enable a feature that they can't figure any way around

-I just don't think people do it enough.
-I'm only just getting better from rarely doing it myself.
-Its a shame because its fun when you know what you are after.

-its not just move code around willy nilly, its to find ways to enable duality of syntax which becomes a seam we can use forever after

 ---